 At 51 Lake Michigan shoreline segments, local agencies collect daily Escherichia coli bacteria samples at beaches during the swimming season.
 Advisories are posted or beaches may be closed by these agencies if samples exceed 235/100 ml Escherichia coli bacteria (77 Ill.
 Adm.
 Code 820).
-Primary contact use in Lake Michigan Shoreline waters is assessed by using criteria in Table C-19.
+The Agency uses the advisory information to assess Primary contact use in Lake Michigan Shoreline waters based on the criteria in Table C-19.